aryapandit200408/Verilog_for_BETCE/README.md

       c) Behavioral Implementation
    4. Write the testbench code and perform a simulation to achieve functional coverage.
    5. Elaborate the Design
    6. Run Synthesis for the design for each of the 3 types of codes.
-If some errors or critical warnings for each of them, debug your code.
+If there will be some errors or critical warnings for each of them, debug your code.
    7. Run Implementation for the design for each of the 3 types of codes.
 If some error or critical warnings for each of the 3 types of implementation, debug your code.
    8. Generate Bitstream for the code.
 This step will likely cause the most errors however having the knowledge and patience to debug them will be crucial.
    9. After successful bitstream generation, you may now enter the final and most rewarding step: **Coding an FPGA**